juice-shop/pwning-juice-shop/appendix/cheat-detection.md

 challenge solves will never count as cheating when they happen in sequence.

+### Trivial Challenges

+Some challenges are so frequently solved by accident or coincident, that it would be unfair to take them into account for cheat scoring at all.
+This includes:

+* triggering any kind of error that is improperly handled by the application, which if often solved as a by-product of solving other challenges
+* reading the privacy policy of the shop, which is merely a challenge making fun of the fact that almost nobody reads those in real life

 ## Total cheat score

 The server also keeps track of the average `cheatScore` across all